sunpterodactyl/sunpterodactyl/README.md

 - 👋 Hi, I’m @sunpterodactyl
 - 👀 I’m interested in full-stack application development and AI
-- 🌱 I’m currently learning web development, the fundamentals of ML - in particular recommender systems for sound!
+- 🌱 I’m currently learning the fundamentals of recommender systems for sound and NLP!
 - 💞️ I’m looking to collaborate on projects that involve recommender systems or web scraping
 - 📫 How to reach me inforsunpteranadon@gmail.com
 - 😄 Pronouns: ...